Your selected activities

 - Test the Rides at the Water Park: Water Parks are just for kids right?
 WRONG!
 A visit to the Ayia Napa water park is a top idea for an alternative stag activity.
 Let your childish side run riot whizzing down the slides and floating along the lazy rivers.

 - Eat at a Fish Tavern: You’re bound to end your wild stag nights out in Ayia Napa with drunked kebabs at dawn, so why not have at least one decent meal and enjoy the local fresh fish in a traditional Cypriot tavern beside the sea.
+You will definitely love it.

 - Brewery Tour – All You Can Drink: While they may have questionable taste in clothes, frequently wearing ball crushingly tight jeans and Grandpa jumpers, the hipster crew are infuriatingly right about one thing – the beauty and sophistication of craft beer.
 Once you’ve guzzled your body’s weight in Cypriot Keo, take the stag group up for a tour of the local Prime microbrewery, for an all-you-can-drink sampler of their Oatmeal Stout and Belgian Wit.